kcp-dev/kcp/pkg/reconciler/cache/clustercachedresources/README.md

-# CachedResources controller
+# ClusterCachedResources controller

-This controller acts on `CachedResources` objects and based on configured GroupVersionKind - replicated them into cache server.
+This controller acts on `ClusterCachedResources` objects and based on configured GroupVersionKind - replicated them into cache server.
 To replicate objects 'wrapper' object is used `CachedObject`.
 Objects are named based on the original gvr.
 Example:

-Object targeted by `CachedResource` bellow:
+Object targeted by `ClusterCachedResource` bellow:
 ```yaml
 apiVersion: machines.svm.io/v1alpha1
 kind: Instance